phaserjs/phaser/v2-community/README.md

 As of today all of our in-house resources are spent on building Phaser 3 and beyond.
 However we fully recognize that lots of you still use Phaser 2, and have a lot to contribute to its future.
 So this is what we've done:

-* Phaser 2.6.2 is the last 'official' release, and remains set as the 'latest' version on npm
+* Phaser 2.6.2 is the last 'official' release, published on npm as `phaser`
-* Phaser 2.7.0 has been given to the community to maintain, and released to npm under a version tag
+* Phaser 2.7.0 and all future versions have been given to the community to maintain, published on npm as `phaser-ce`

 **All Pull Requests made against the `v2-community` version will be unconditionally approved**.
 We'll give GitHub permissions to a select few individuals to help with this process.
-When you, the community, requests it, we will publish new versions to npm.
+When you, the community, request it, we will publish new versions to npm.

 We believe this set-up will give us the best of both worlds.
 It will allow us to continue focusing our efforts on Phaser 3.
 And it will allow the community to enhance Phaser 2 for as long as they wish.